kilian-group/phantom-wiki/README.md

 pip install -e .
 ```

-to install the dependencies and the command line scripts.
+to install the dependencies and command line scripts.